scienceguyrob/ioc-techup/README.md

 * an introduction to neural networks.
 * Advanced Python

-These resources assuming that students have already followed this code academy tutorial.
+These resources assume that students have already followed this code academy tutorial.

 <br/>